JustSteveKing/laravel-skeleton/README.md

 ## Features

 - Feature flags using Laravel Pennant
-- Admin panel using FilmamentPHP
+- Admin panel using FilamentPHP
 - PhpStan level 9
 - Sending Slack Alerts using Spatie package
 - Laravel Horizon for Queues, and supervisor set up in Docker
+- Accounts and Account Invites